rizzolab/mol2db/README.md

 NOTE: `--autocommit` is **necessary** if you are at anytime changing ANYTHING (e.g creating/deleting database, creating/truncating tables) in your psql setup.
 Please double check when you are autocommitting.
 You could be deleting or manipulating a lot of information.

+# Acknowledgements
+I want to acknowledge [Samuel Pak](https://github.com/sp1301) for giving me advice and guidance on the codebase itself, and teaching me the basics of SQL and databases.